Last updated

 Preparing Files

-A dieline is a vector graphic that defines the cut and fold lines of your packaging.
-In this tutorial, we will use Adobe Illustrator to prepare the dieline, but any vector editor (such as Inkscape or CorelDRAW) will work.
-You can download the sample Illustrator file here: MailerBox.ai.
+A dieline is a vector drawing that defines the cut and fold lines of your packaging.
+In this tutorial, we will use Adobe Illustrator to prepare the dieline for PackCAD Mockup, but any vector editor (such as CorelDRAW, Inkscape, or Affinity) will work.
+You can follow along with our example Illustrator file: MailerBox.ai

 Illustrator Layers panel showing three layers — dieline, interior artwork, and exterior artwork — with the mailer box dieline visible on the artboard